lunatic-def/EKS-microservice-nodejs-monitoring/README.md

-## All infromation about this workshop is in this Medium link, Thank you for reading ! :))
+## All information about this workshop is in this Medium link, Thank you for reading ! :))

 EKS infrastructure guide: